 - more olive oil, for the skillet

-- In the bowl of a stand mixer, add flour, yeast, sugar and salt and mix together.
-Pour the water over the top, and mix with the dough hook until smooth. about 5-8 minutes.
+- In the bowl of stand mixer, combine flour, salt, and yeast and stir to combine.
+Pour water and olive oil over the top and mix with the dough hook until smooth, about 5-8 minutes.
 Transfer to a greased bowl or large plastic container, cover and let rise at room temperature for 8 hours.
 This is important for developing flavor, don't rush the process!

-- While the dough rests, make your tomato sauce.
+- While the dough proofs, make your sauce.
 In a medium saucepan, heat olive oil over low heat.
-At garlic and cook for 1 minute.
+Add garlic and cook for 1 minute.
 Add crushed tomatoes and juice, salt, sugar and crushed red pepper.
 Cook over medium heat, stirring occasionally, until thickened and darker in color.
 Cool to room temperature before using, can be stored in the fridge for up to 1 week.

 - Preheat an oven to 500 degrees F. Spread the top with the tomato sauce.
 Sprinkle with half the cheese and top with pepperoni and sausage crumbles.
 Sprinkle the top with dried oregano if desired.
 Bake for 15-20 minutes, until the top is browned and when lifted with a spatula, the bottom is golden brown.